 your storybook journal

-not a memory, exactly – the twelfth edition of the cherita has now launched, and is now available in print and Kindle on Amazon.
-Only the Kindle version will have images to accompany each cherita.
+i find one cloud – edition 2:2 the fourteenth edition of the cherita has now launched, and is now available in print and on kindle on Amazon.

-For those of you unfamiliar with the format of the cherita, you may like to know that for our print versions, each selected poem is published one to a page to allow the author’s words to breath, and is also allocated a blank page before the following poem appears.
+For those of you unfamiliar with the format of the cherita, you may like to know that for our print version, each selected poem is published one to a page to allow the author’s words to breath, and is also allocated a blank page before the following poem appears.
 This blank page, apart from the one to a page format, allows a reader to pause, and for the words to echo in the after silence.
 I designed this format over twenty odd years ago to allow for quiet contemplation between each poem.

 Both versions of the cherita have been edited to be experienced two ways.
 They each can be read as a storybook and as an anthology of individual poems.
 Two reading experiences in one book.

-I have decided to migrate all the editions of the cherita from flipbook to print and Kindle on Amazon, and will retire our archival flipbooks as and when we finally migrate them all.
+I have decided to migrate all the editions of the cherita from flipbook to print and Kindle on Amazon, and will retire our last archival flipbook as and when we finally migrate them all.
 Your feedback has prompted me to arrive at this exciting decision for the journal’s future, and I would like to thank you all for taking the time to let me know.